akveo/nebular/docs/articles/auth-strategy.md

 Two auth Strategies:
   - `NbDummyAuthStrategy` - simple strategy for testing purposes, could be used to simulate backend responses while API is in the development;
-  - `NbDefaultAuthStrategy` - the most common email/password authentication strategy.
+  - `NbPasswordAuthStrategy` - the most common email/password authentication strategy.

 Each Strategy has a list of configurations available with the default values set.
 But you can adjust the settings based on your requirements.
 <hr class="section-end">

 ## Configuration

-As an example, let's configure API endpoints for the `NbDefaultAuthStrategy`.
-The strategy is configured by default, please take a look at the [default configuration values](#/docs/auth/nbdefaultauthstrategy) if you need any custom behaviour.
+As an example, let's configure API endpoints for the `NbPasswordAuthStrategy`.
+The strategy is configured by default, please take a look at the [default configuration values](#/docs/auth/NbPasswordAuthStrategy) if you need any custom behaviour.
 We assume you already have the Auth module installed inside of your `*.module.ts`: